Jaxmor/SaveImageBot/README.md

 Credit:
 https://www.youtube.com/watch?v=pgmUBOV3IIs

-I based my code off of this video, but instead of saving an image the user sends, it saves all previous images found in the text channel.
+I based my code off of this video, but instead of saving an image the user sends, it saves all previous files found in the text channel.

 **Goals**
 1. Create a database to store the saved files.